 Sometimes when working with a table or a view of a table, you'll have columns that aren't relevant to your audience.
 These might be columns that are used for interim calculations, that run automations on the back end, or that you use to filter records but don't want to show your audience.
 In these cases, you may want to consider hiding columns.

 By hiding or un-hiding columns, you can control what your doc's end users will see for a given view.
 Hiding columns is view-specific and doesn't change what hidden formulas do.

 The primary way to manage column order and visibility is via the column panel, which you can access and click on by hovering over a table.
 From the column panel you can also change column types, add columns, remove columns, rename columns, and reorder columns.

 To manage columns in the column panel, hover your cursor over the table so that the

-Click the "Columns" option to open the column panel on the right.
+Columns option to open the columns panel on the right.